The JPEG file format is a lossy compressed file format developed in

 It is, however, great for saving image data, e.g. heightmaps etc. Thus, for

-standard plots, it would be better to use agg_png()
+standard plots, it would be better to use agg_png(), but for plots that

 includes a high degree of raster image rendering this device will result in